arielverbin/Babble3/README.md

 ## Important Notes for Real-Time-Chatting!!!
 in order to experience the real time chatting you need to open different browser/computers/a incognito window and a regular window

+** the incognito window is needed in order to make sure the chats' content will be saved because we added a feature that disabled the option to connect multiple users from the same browser in different tabs.

 We hope you'll enjoy our web & real time chatting experience :)
 Happy chatting!